itsarjunsinh/City-App-Builder/README.md

 ### City App

-Clicking on any items will opem them in Google Maps.
+Clicking on any items will open it in Google Maps.

 <span>
 <img src="assets/Home.png" height="350" alt="City App Home Screen">